sindresorhus/electron-util/readme.md

 Type: `Function`

 Accepts an object with the keys as either `macos`, `windows`, `linux`, or `default`, and picks the appropriate key depending on the current platform.
-If platform key is matched, the `default` key is used if it exists.
+If no platform key is matched, the `default` key is used if it exists.
 If the value is a function, it will be executed, and the returned value will be used.

 ```js
 init({